-The rules are designed to create greater consistency in the production, handling, and labeling of marihuana product and to create cohesion between these practices in both medical and adult-use marihuana businesses.
-These tests take place on a daily basis.
+The rules are designed to create consistency in the hiring and employment practices of marihuana businesses.
+These actions take place on a daily basis.
 The rules are also intended to create clear and consistent standards for marihuana product.

 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.